Summary

 The evidence strongly supports caffeine's ergogenic effect.
 A coffee or espresso gets you close to an effective dose at about 1-3mg/kg bodyweight.

-"The evidence is strong.
-It has an ergogenic effect.
-A coffee is gonna get you close and espresso is gonna get you somewhat in that ballpark."
+"But a coffee is gonna get you close and espresso is gonna get you somewhat in that ballpark depending on source and stuff."

 Single-ingredient supplements let you build a rational stack and troubleshoot issues